Carmela Amato-Wierda, Ph.D.

 Fran Meffen, M.S., M.Ed., CAGS

-Tech Camp and Tech for Teachers Institute, Community Relations Coordinator
+Tech Camp and Tech for Teachers Institute, Community Partnerships Liaison

 Fran Meffen has been a key member of the Tech Camp team since 2015 and brings to her role a deep understanding of STEAM education, student engagement and project-based learning.
 A member of the Dover School District Guidance Department for more than two decades, Meffen also founded the Dover Middle School STEAM Academy, an afterschool enrichment program, and served as its director for more than a decade.
 She has been actively involved in a number youth-oriented community service organizations and social justice initiatives over the course of her career.